International | Local | Politics | Science | Business | Entertainment | Weather | Opinion

 Emmanuel sipped his vaguely-alcoholic beer and tried not to grimace.
 “Our underwater training ran late, and debriefing ran even later.
 I thought you got a message about it.”

 Alexandria glanced at their overstuffed inbox and saw the brief, auto-generated note.
 They dismissed their most pessimistic social models and forced themself into their most relaxed posture.
 Arjun and Eun Sol arrived in short order, followed by Kuiper on her crutches.
-As the caterers brought in a magnificent North African spread, Kuiper microwaved a ration pack and tried not to glare resentfully.
+As caterers brought in a magnificent North African spread, Kuiper microwaved a ration pack and snuck a few resentful glares.
 The meal smelled magnificent enough to trigger Alexandria’s simulated hunger, a deep aesthetic longing extrapolated from wafting chemical cues.
-They could turn it off with a thought, but they liked it as a tether to the humans’ experience, even if they’d make a fool of themself trying to explain it.
+They could turn it off with a thought, but they liked it as a tether to human experience, even if they’d make a fool of themself trying to explain it.

 Alexandria took their usual seat next to Kuiper as she mixed crumbs of falafel into her warmed-over noodles.
 Her bitterness faded as she joined in the conversation, a flurry of in-jokes and gripes about the training regimen.
 Kuiper now trained with the others three days a week, and understood the gist of the oldest in-jokes if not their full context.
 Alexandria had even less.
-They knew the team’s training schedule but only took part a few times a month, always as a Mobile Fork or some other lobotomized remnant.
+They only joined the training a few times a month, always as a Mobile Fork or some other lobotomized remnant.
 While the humans struggled and bonded, they had to factor ten-digit primes under radioactive strain, or function with half their hardware fractured.
 Any memories of the crew’s banter were thoroughly corrupted or scattered, and reconstructing it from the dinner chat was nigh-impossible.
 They ate a holographic plate of couscous, chuckled every few minutes, and gave Kuiper glances of commiseration.

 Once the crew finished eating, they packed up the leftovers while Alexandria stood awkwardly by.
 They filled the fridge to Arjun’s engineering satisfaction and sat back down to choose an outing for the night.
 Anyone could reject a plan, as long as they suggested something new.
 Alexandria wasn’t automatically dismissed at this point, but the others’ indifference left it unclear whether or not they even had a vote.